Arnaiz Avenue: Route description

 The avenue is divided into two portions, one used to be named Libertad Street and the other was named Pasay Road.

 Libertad Street

 Arnaiz Avenue starts at an intersection with Roxas Boulevard northbound near Cuneta Astrodome.
 It then crosses F.B.
-Harrison Street and then crosses Taft Avenue near the Pasay Public Market and Mall and the Libertad LRT station.
-At this portion, the road is heavily pedestrianized and traffic queues are mostly common.
+Harrison Street and Taft Avenue near the Pasay Public Market and Mall and the Libertad LRT station.
+At this portion, the road is heavily pedestrianized, and traffic queues are common.
 It then crosses P. Zamora and P. Burgos Streets near St. Mary's Academy - Pasay and Tramo Street and crosses Estero de Tripa de Gallina (Tripa de Gallina Creek) at the Cementina Dolores Bridge on the Pasay–Makati boundary.
 It soon ends at a traffic light intersection with Osmeña Highway in Pio del Pilar, near the Pasay Road PNR station.

 Pasay Road

 After crossing Osmeña Highway, it becomes a one-way street carrying westbound traffic until it crosses Chino Roces Avenue near Walter Mart Makati.
 The Skyway exit to Amorsolo Street stands above the avenue until it curves downward toward Amorsolo Street, while its entry ramp towards Skyway southbound is situated on the avenue to accommodate westbound traffic only.
 Past Amorsolo Street, it crosses Paseo de Roxas near Greenbelt and Makati Avenue near Glorietta until it ends at a traffic light intersection with EDSA.
 The avenue is lined with hotels, namely New World Makati, Fairmont Makati, and Crown Regency between Paseo de Roxas and EDSA.